 Patient Outreach Methods and Retention Strategies

 In order to meet the enrollment goals, sponsors, clinical research organizations and patient recruitment firms adopt a diverse range of patient outreach and recruitment strategies.
 Traditional media (newspapers, radio and television) is a widely used tool for targeting local audience and encouraging them to participate in clinical trials.
-However, there are certain emerging techniques, including electronic medical records, mobile applications, patient advocacy groups and social media that are revolutionizing the patient recruitment domain and are expected to reduce the timelines as well as cost of the clinical trials significantly.
+However, there are certain emerging techniques, including electronic medical records, mobile applications, patient advocacy groups and social media that are revolutionizing the clinical trial recruitment industry and are expected to reduce the timelines as well as cost of the clinical trials significantly.

-Outsourcing of Patient Recruitment
+Outsourcing of Clinical Trial Recruitment

 One of the biggest challenges in this domain is that some trials are too large or geographically broad to be managed by internal staff.
 It is worth mentioning that only 15% of the drug manufacturers have dedicated patient recruitment groups in place.
 In addition, the patient enrollment process in clinical studies is governed by various ethical and regulatory standards.
 As a result, sponsors are outsourcing almost all the non-core activities while retaining in-house research and development.
-Using the services of patient recruitment firms, a drug developer can expedite the enrollment of individuals in trials.
+Using the help of clinical trials patient recruitment services, a drug developer can expedite the enrollment of individuals in trials.
 Further, these firms have specific teams to develop promotional strategies for better patient enrollment.